mit-rss/wall_follower/README.md

     ssh racecar@192.168.1.YOUR_CAR_NUMBER

 If you can't connect, make sure you are still on the correct Wi-Fi network.
-To switch back to a local ROS master, just change the hostname back to `127.0.0.1` and restart the image.
+To switch back to a local ROS master, just change the hostname back to `127.0.0.1` and restart the image (down and up).

 The car is running Ubuntu, which is very similar to the Debian docker image.
 It should be familiar, but poke around to get comfortable with the structure.